Modular interpretation of a non-reductive Chow quotient

 \section{Abstract}

 The space of $n$ distinct points and a disjoint parameterized hyperplane in projective $d$-space up to projectivity---equivalently, configurations of $n$ distinct points in affine $d$-space up to translation and homothety---has a beautiful compactification introduced by Chen-Gibney-Krashen.
-Their moduli space, constructed inductively using the apparatus of Fulton-MacPherson configuration spaces, is a moduli space of certain pointed rational varieties whose dual intersection complex is a rooted tree.
-These moduli spaces generalize $\M_{0,n}$ and share many properties with it.
-In this paper, we prove that these spaces are isomorphic to the normalization of the Chow quotient of $(\PP^d)^n$ by the diagonal action of the subgroup of projectivities fixing pointwise a hyperplane.
+This variety, constructed inductively using the apparatus of Fulton-MacPherson configuration spaces, is a parameter space of certain pointed rational varieties whose dual intersection complex is a rooted tree.
+This generalizes $\M_{0,n}$ and shares many properties with it.
+In this paper, we prove that the normalization of the Chow quotient of $(\PP^d)^n$ by the diagonal action of the subgroup of projectivities fixing a hyperplane, pointwise, is isomorphic to this Chen-Gibney-Krashen space $T_{d,n}$.
 This is a non-reductive analogue of Kapranov's famous quotient construction of $\M_{0,n}$, and indeed as a special case we show that $\M_{0,n}$ is the Chow quotient of $(\PP^1)^{n-1}$ by an action of $\Gm\rtimes\Ga$.